 There is no logical reason today, where openness in adoption is the norm, to preserve the archaic consequences of the closed adoption system of past decades in present day legislation.

 The keeping of closed adoption records is becoming an obsolete and costly endeavour for governments as those searching for family are increasingly, and with good results, using DNA to find family members.
 Also with the introduction of the internet and social media, the number of people using this technology has grown expeditiously, often resulting in affirming healing reunions.

 Origins Canada does not support vetoes for the following reasons:

 - No citizen in Canada should have the right in law to prevent another citizen in Canada from receiving their personal government documents, such as a birth registration, or birth certificate.

 - A new group of marginalized citizens is created when records open, except to those individuals where vetoes are filed.

-- Vetoes are extremely hurtful.
+- Vetoes are hurtful.
 Many mothers and adopted persons who search and find a veto at the end of their journey, are devastated with no recourse.

 - In provinces where records are open, eg. Ontario, less than 1% of those who had the opportunity to file vetoes actually did so.

 - Origins have had reports of fraud in the filing of vetoes. eg. vetoes filed by adoptive parents instead of adopted person.

 - The administration of vetoes is costly and ineffective.